Our Sponsors

 • J •

-jewelry Sure, sure, it is made by a jeweler but the last E in this case flees the scene like a jewel thief.
-However, if you prefer British spelling, remember to double the L: jeweller and jewellery.
+jewelry Jewelry is made by a jeweler but the ending Y is a thief that pilfers the E from ER.
+If you use British spelling, please double the L: jeweller and jewellery.
 (See also pronunciation.)

 Spelling Memory Medicine